 Alternative Spring Break

-Students selected for the program will earn two credits of WR 310: Land, Language, and Power while visiting diverse community and cultural sites across the Southwest over spring break.
-Peer mentors helping design and lead the course will earn two credits of WR 410.
+Students selected for the program will earn two credits of WR 310: Water Ways (AEH Gen Ed) while visiting diverse community and cultural sites over spring break.
+Peer mentors helping design and leading the course will earn two credits of WR 410: Culturally Sustaining Pedagogies (AEH Gen Ed).

-Costs covered by EOU: Tuition, books, lodging, meals, transportation, camping equipment, and field trip fees for all students.
+Costs covered by EOU: Books, group lodging, meals, transportation, and park entrance fees for all students.

-All participating students will be required to attend one group planning meeting in early March and two required class meetings after the trip in early April 2024.
-Students should be prepared to read and discuss course material during the trip and present final assignments the second and third weeks of spring term.
+All participating students will be required to attend at least one group planning meeting in February or March and two required class meetings after the trip in early April 2025.
+Students should be prepared to read and discuss course material during the trip and present final assignments the first and second weeks of spring term.

 For more information, contact: